DyahAnggunRatnaNingrum/CodeSmellDetection/README.md

-**Do Machine Learning Models Perform Consistently in Code Smell Detection?
-Analyzing Code Smell Trends in Python Repositories**
+# Do Machine Learning Models Perform Consistently in Code Smell Detection?
+Analyzing Code Smell Trends in Python Repositorie

-# Code Smell Detection Using Machine Learning in Python Projects

 This repository implements a **machine learning–based approach for detecting code smells** in Python software projects.
 The goal is to improve traditional rule-based and threshold-based detection methods by leveraging software metrics and supervised learning models.

----

 ## Overview